masouduut94/tornado-contacts/README.md

 3- limit for length of integer columns is 11 and for characters is 255.

-4- 'emails' must be unique.
+4- 'contact_email' must be unique.

 5- None of method specific params can be left empty.